alexbseaton/jambalaya/README.md

 1. Activate your jambalaya environment
 2. Run *pip-compile dev_requirements.in*
 3. Run *pip-sync dev_requirements.txt*

-# Running the function on aws
-1. Upload from s3 bucket: https://s3.amazonaws.com/alex-jambalaya-json-dumps/deployment-zip.zip
-2. Check that the region is London (eu-west-2).
-The region is displayed in top right of the screen, in the menu bar, next to the account name.

 # Notes to self
 Use the named accounts (not the root) and make sure the location is London (eu-west-2) or the Lambda might go missing, which would be sad.